guidoschmidt/hicetnunc.wiki.backup/hDAO.md

 When you curate an artwork, this promotes the NFT.
 You are sending a custom amount of hDAO tokens to the hic et Nunc [hDAO-NFT wallet](https://tzkt.io/KT1TybhR7XraG75JFYKSrh7KnxukMBT5dor6/tokens), and the balance of hDAOs listed on the NFT is increased by this amount.
 This operation incurs a transaction cost of around 0.011ꜩ.

 The creator of the NFT can choose to withdraw the hDAOs from their wallet, keep it, or use it to vote on other artworks.
-As the creator withdraws or spends the hDAOs, the balance will be reduced from the wallet, also impacting it's promoting power.
+As the creator withdraws or spends hDAOs, the balance will be reduced from the curation feed, also impacting it's promoting power.

-The hDAOs appear in your profile and should also appear in your wallet.
+The hDAOs appear in your profile, if there are hDAOs to be claimed such operation can be made on hover.

 Such effort intends to transfer trust along protocol users.